scylladb/scylladb/docs/alternator/alternator.md

 progresses and compatibility continues to improve.

 ### API Server
-* Transport: HTTP mostly supported, but small features like CRC header and compression are still missing.
-HTTPS supported on top of HTTP, so small features may still be missing.
+* Transport: HTTP and HTTPS are mostly supported, but small features like CRC header and compression are still missing.
 * Authorization (verifying the originator of the request): implemented on top of system\_auth.roles table.
 The secret key used for authorization is the salted\_hash column from the roles table, selected with: